XcalableMP/manual/en/tutorial-global.rst

 In the above example, in XMP/C, p[0] prints out "Hello" on the screen.
 In XMP/Fortran, p(1) prints out the result.

-The user can use a integer triplet to specify multiple nodes.
+The user can use an integer triplet to specify multiple nodes.

 * XMP/C program